raifd/aw-customer-generate-coupon-restricted/readme.txt

 `{{ customer.generate_coupon_restricted }}`

 When used in a workflow (such as post-purchase or review request automations), it allows you to optionally limit coupon redemption to the customer’s email address.

+== Compatibility ==

+This plugin is compatible with WooCommerce High-Performance Order Storage (HPOS).

 == Features ==